 Hence, we can see that by choosing $\beta$ such that (\ref{eq:choicebeta}) holds and $\eta_0=0$, the trajectories of the closed loop systems with static ETM and dynamic ETM have the same guaranteed decay rate given by (\ref{eq:decaystatic}) which can be tuned by choosing appropriately the parameter $\sigma$.
 In addition, let us remark that if we $\alpha\circ \overline\alpha^{-1}$ is Lipschitz continuous on compacts, and we are only interested in the dynamics of the system for a compact subset of initial conditions $S\subset \R^n$, it is possible to choose a linear function $\beta$ such that (\ref{eq:choicebeta}) holds for all $r_1,r_2 \in [0,\mu]$ where $\mu=\max_{x\in S} V(x)$.
 Then, we can show that for all initial conditions $x(0)\in S$, (\ref{eq:decaystatic}) holds.

-It should be noticed that, unlike when using a static event generator, the function $V(x(t))$ may not be strictly decreasing.
-However, we know that it is upper-bounded by the function $W(x(t),\eta(t))$ which is a decreasing function by equation (\ref{eq:diffW}).
+It should be noticed that, unlike when using the static ETM (\ref{eq:static}), the function $V(x(t))$ may not be a decreasing function.
+However, we know that it is upper-bounded by the function $W(x(t),\eta(t))$ which is decreasing according to (\ref{eq:diffW}).
 Moreover, under the assumptions of Proposition \ref{pro:param}, the potential increase of the function $V(x(t))$ can be tuned using the parameter $\theta$.
-Indeed if $\theta>0$, Lemma~\ref{lem:pos} gives us that for all $t\in [0,t_\infty)$
+Indeed if $\theta>0$, Lemma~\ref{lem:pos} and (\ref{eq:decaydynamic2}) give us that for all $t\in [0,t_\infty)$

 It appears that $V(x(t))$ can increase only when its value is far from the prescribed decay rate given by (\ref{eq:decaystatic}).
 Moreover, the larger the value of $\theta$ the more limited the increase.
 We have seen that the parameters of the dynamic ETM can be chosen in order to tune the dynamical properties of the function $V(x(t))$.
 These parameters also have an influence on the inter-execution times.
 We have already pointed out in Remark \ref{remark:theta}, that smaller values of $\theta$ yield a larger minimum inter-execution time: this parameter allows us to adjust the balance between the potential increase of the function $V(x(t))$ and the value of the minimum inter-execution time.